tskit-dev/msprime/docs/tutorial.rst

 Population structure
 ********************

-.. todo:: Update this example to use Ne=0.5 as recommended elsewhere.

 Population structure in ``msprime`` closely follows the model used in the ``ms`` simulator: we have :math:`N` demes with an :math:`N\times N`